The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Results

 Finally, in Figure~\ref{fig:BH_weighted_masses}, we plot the component \ac{BH} masses for \acp{HMXB} in the $z_{<0.05}$ sample that become merging \acp{BBH} in a Hubble time (BBHm$_\mathrm{H}$) and the component \ac{BH} masses for the population of \acp{BBH} in the $z_{<20}$ sample that merge by today (BBHm$_{z0}$).
 We weight the BBHm$_\mathrm{H}$ population by their X-ray detectability and the BBHm$_{z0}$ population by their \ac{GW} detectability.
-This allows for comparison of the component \ac{BH} mass distributions for observable \acp{HMXB} that become \acp{BBH} and observable \ac{BBH} mergers.
+This allows for comparison of the component \ac{BH} mass distributions for detectable \acp{HMXB} that become \acp{BBH} and detectable \ac{BBH} mergers.
 The population of \acp{HMXB} that become merging \acp{BBH} within a Hubble time of formation accounts for $<1\%$ of the full \ac{HMXB}$_{z0}$ population, and the number of these systems that are detectable in X-ray is even smaller ($<0.05\%$ of the \ac{HMXB}$_{z0}$ population).
 Consequently, we also plot the individual points for these systems, with the point size scaling with their X-ray detection weighting.

 We find that the detection-weighted \ac{BH} mass distributions overlap significantly.
 This is primarily because there are a handful of \acp{HMXB} with large X-ray detection weights that will form high-mass \ac{BBH} mergers, even though the majority of detectable \acp{HMXB} in this population form lower-mass \acp{BBH} that are unlikely to be detected using \acp{GW}.
-Thus, though observable \acp{HMXB} that result in \ac{BBH} mergers have lower typical masses than \ac{BBH} mergers detected via \acp{GW}, it is plausible that X-ray detectors could find a high-mass \ac{BH} in an observable \ac{HMXB} system that is predicted to become a \ac{BBH} \ac{GW} source.
+Thus, though detectable \acp{HMXB} that result in \ac{BBH} mergers have lower typical masses than \ac{BBH} mergers detected via \acp{GW}, it is plausible that X-ray detectors could find a high-mass \ac{BH} in a detectable \ac{HMXB} system that is predicted to become a \ac{BBH} \ac{GW} source.